Prerecording Talks for Online Conferences

 - Front-load value.
 People have a FAR shorter attention span online than in person.
 They could be deciding whether or not to listen to your 30 minute talk based on the first 30 seconds.
 They could be playing you in the background while working on something else.
 If you start out flat and monotone, I'm going to tune out.
 Grab attention.
 Use pauses, videos, cliffhanger stories, whatever you can think of to get them to actually watch.

-- You can set up a teleprompter for yourself if you feel you must look at the camera at all times, but honestly nobody minds if you look away every now and then, especially when your face is not the focus of attention
+- You can set up a teleprompter for yourself (some use Glide Gear) if you feel you must look at the camera at all times, but honestly nobody minds if you look away every now and then, especially when your face is not the focus of attention

 - Good Lighting: You want your face to be lighted up nicely.
 This doesn't mean you have to shine a ring light directly in your eyes.
 I use a regular LED lamp and shine it at white paper taped on to the wall in front of my desk, so it bounces off the paper and then onto my face.
 Multiple lights will help you avoid shadows.